Guide: Using GDB in Simulation Mode

 Sample gdb session

-Let's try out the gdb simulator on the following simple C program.
-This program code is available in $CS107E/examples/gdb/program.c.
+Let's try out the gdb simulator on the following simple sum program.
+The code is availble in the folder $CS107E/sample_build if you want to follow along.

 int result = 0;